About the National Mentoring Programme

 Who are our mentors?

-We currently have more than eighty professional writers to choose from on our mentoring list, made up of poets, prose writers and children’s/YA writers.
+We currently have more than eighty professional writers to choose from on our mentoring list, made up of poets, prose writers and children’s/Young Adult writers.
 Most writers on our mentor list have published 3 or more books with traditional publishers and have a wealth of teaching and/or mentoring experience.
 Selection of mentors is always mentee-led.
 Mentees can also choose to work with writers who are not on our list where they’re keen to work with particular writers.
 Mentees selections are dependent on mentor availability at any given time.

 Receive Mentorship through the National Mentoring Programme